w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-### Focusing carousel items
+### Focus the current carousel item

-Whe a user selects an item through the carousel navigation it should be focused by default.
-A keyboard or assistive technology user is sent to the item immediately.
+Whe a user selects an item through the carousel navigation it should be receive focus immediately.
+This allows keyboard or assistive technology users to interact with the item immediately.

-The `<li>` elements used for the carousel items itself are not focusable by default.
-However if the `tabindex` attribute with a value `-1` is added to the items, JavaScript is able to set the focus to those items.
+By default, `<li>` itself cannot receive focus by default.
+However if the `tabindex` attribute is set to `-1`, JavaScript is able to set the focus to the items.

-This behavior is different to the behavior of the previous and next buttons as the user may want to skip several items at once using those buttons.
+To allow users to skip multiple items using the previous and next buttons, this approach is not used there.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>